NavigationContentFooter

 CMD ["/usr/bin/supervisord", "-c", "/etc/supervisor/conf.d/supervisord.conf"]

 2. Create the supervisor configuration file.
 Supervisor is a reliable and efficient process control system for managing and monitoring processes.
-This is used as there are multiple processes running within the container.
+This is used as multiple processes are running within the container.
 In this example, we create a stubs/supervisor/supervisord.conf file with the following configuration to start the web server Nginx, the php-fpm pool, and 5 workers:

 # stubs/supervisor/supervisord.conf